Chair and Trustees

 Jo Clarkson (Treasurer)

-Jo is Chief Financial Officer at York Minster, including responsibility for IT.
-She has spent her whole career as a financial professional in the not-for-profit sector, and has always been a keen advocate for the funding streams of sustainable enterprise.
-Prior to her time at York Minster, she was the inaugural Finance Manager at the Hepworth Wakefield art gallery, responsible for establishing the finance systems, processes and team from scratch.
+Jo has spent her whole career as a financial professional in the not-for-profit sector, and has always been a keen advocate for the funding streams of sustainable enterprise.
+She has previously held roles as Chief Financial Officer at York Minster, including responsibility for IT, and Finance Manager at the Hepworth Wakefield art gallery, responsible for establishing the finance systems, processes and team from scratch.

 Gabriela Gandolfini